 77.4% of the population lives in rural and dispersed localities with less than 2,500 inhabitants.
 9% of the population between 3 and 14 years old does not attend school and 12% of the population between 6 and 14 years of age cannot read or write.
 65.9% of the population considers itself indigenous, a figure higher than the state average of 61.7%.
 INEGI, Intercensal Survey 2015.

-In the Mixteca region there are the Municipalities with the lowest Human Development Index (HDI).
+In the Mixteca region there are the Municipalities with the lowest Human Development Index (IDH).

-Fundación Ávila Cruz AC, was founded 8 years ago as an Organization of the Mexican Civil Society (CSO), secular, non-partisan and non-profit, works to reduce extreme poverty of the vulnerable population by age, sex or with some disability ( girls, boys, adolescents, youth, adults, battered women, single mothers and elderly people) that inhabit indigenous peoples, Afro-Mexicans and / or in urban areas with a high and medium level of social backwardness in the Municipalities of the State of Oaxaca.
+Fundación Ávila Cruz AC, was founded 8 years ago as an Organization of the Mexican Civil Society (OSC), secular, non-partisan and non-profit, works to reduce extreme poverty of the vulnerable population by age, sex or with some disability ( girls, boys, adolescents, youth, adults, battered women, single mothers and the elderly) that inhabit indigenous peoples, Afro-Mexicans and / or in urban areas with a high and medium level of social backwardness in the Municipalities of the State of Oaxaca.

 Fundación Ávila Cruz AC, works transversally with the approaches of gender, human rights, education and interculturality.

 Fundación Ávila Cruz AC, works with the approaches: Sustainable Development Goals (ODS), Based on Human Rights (EBDH) and Management for Development Results (GpRD).